Jvala2/Workout-Tracker/README.md

 ## Usage

-Users can click on various functions on the site
+Users can input reps, intensity, weight, amount of exercise, and track their workout duration.